wifisensing/PicoScenes-Manual/source/index.rst

 .. tip::

    This documentation is continuously being updated and expanded.
-If you have any suggestions, or do not find what you are looking for, then please Contact Us.
+If you have any suggestions, or do not find what you are looking for, then please `Contact Us <mailto:zpj@xidian.edu.cn>`_.

 Document Updates
 ------------------
+- Mar.
+15, 2021: Add two cheatsheet documentations and refine the index page.
 - Mar.
 11, 2021: Start writing documents.

 .. toctree::